Performance Improvement of Deorbitalized Exchange-Correlation Functionals: Background

 Though an unequivocal comparison of the gKS local part and ordinary KS potentials is not possible, it is clear that deorbitalization of r$^2$SCAN introduces unphysical oscillations.
-In particular, we see large noise in the region $r \approx 3$~au for the H atom, where the Pauli potential of Fig.~\ref{fig:pauli} is seen to fail.
-However, the SRPP deorbitalization of r$^2$SCAN results in modestly less noise in the potential compared to the PC\opt~or RPP deorbitalizations.
+In particular, we see large noise in the region $r \approx 3$~au for the H atom, where the Pauli potential, Fig.~\ref{fig:pauli}, is seen to fail.
+However, the SRPP deorbitalization of r$^2$SCAN [r$^2$SCAN-L(SRPP)] results in modestly less noise in the potential compared to the PC\opt~or RPP deorbitalizations.
 A similar trend occurs for Si, with SRPP slightly smoother than RPP and both smoother than PC\opt.
-Interestingly, the RPP and SRPP produce potentials noticeably smoother overall than the local part of the parent metaGGA, despite use of the density Laplacian.
+Interestingly, the RPP and SRPP produce potentials noticeably smoother overall than the local part of the parent meta-GGA, despite use of the density Laplacian.
+(To be sure that this indeed is true, we needed to increase the resolution for the r$^2$SCAN results to 10,000 points for H and 40,000 for Si.)

 The noticeable bump in the r$^2$SCAN H atom potential at large $r$ [Fig.~\ref{fig:xc_pot1}(a)] may be a remnant of a major issue in the original SCAN.
 In a region of exponentially decaying density, $v_x$ for SCAN goes to a large positive value rather than zero \cite{BartokYates19,FurnessEtAl2020}.
 That unphysical behavior forces the use of extremely fine grids and leads to difficulties in obtaining pseudopotentials.\cite{PAWS22} (Note that the exact KS exchange potential for the H atom must cancel the self-Hartree potential, hence $rv_x$ must go asymptotically to $-1$, which no potential considered here does properly.)